MaterializeInc/materialize/doc/developer/design/20230306_persist_mfp_pushdown.md

 -->

 * The specific interface Persist can give to Compute to apply MFPs to part stats
 * What format part statistics are stored in (Parquet with the same schema as the data?
 Proto?
-Something custom?)
+Something custom?), as well where they are stored (Consensus vs Blob)

 # Future work
 [future-work]: #future-work